 - Unobtrusive Video Observations: Consumers install a camera in a designated area, or use a wearable camera, which allows researchers to observe certain behaviors.

-Moreover, with increasing smartphone capabilities, qualitative research continues to expand how and what data is collected.
+Moreover, with increasing smartphone capabilities and mobile friendly survey tools, qualitative research continues to expand how and what data is collected.
 New, innovative technologies are making this process quicker and easier than ever before.

 This isn’t to say that online methods can entirely replace in-person qualitative research.
 Rather, these modern methods enhance the breadth of capabilities available to researchers.
 As we did 60 years ago, C+R will continue to evolve qualitative research by vetting new technology and innovating methods to aid us in providing our clients with the most actionable research.